logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 1. Once :ref:`view-collection-occasion`.
 2. Click the Collection Occasions Key.
 3. Click Edit Details tab.
 4. Update the Client's Collection Occasions details.
-Mandatory fields are marked with an * .(Specification :ref:`Collection Occasions Data Elements <outcome-collection-occasion-data-elements>`)
+Mandatory fields are marked with an * .(Specification `Outcome Collection Occasion Data Elements <http://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#outcome-collection-occasion-data-elements>`_)

     *Please note: You can edit the Collection Occasion Key from this screen.
 See* :ref:`edit-collection-occasion-key`.